24

 SAINT-ÉMILION

 Bellevue Mondotte followed in Pavie Decesse's tracks med a tad more restrained version.
-Awesome quality indeed!
-95-96p. had a very strong backbone, concentration, fatness, opulence, depth and length on the palate.
+Awesome quality, indeed!
+95-96p. had a very strong backbone, concentration, fatness, opulence, depth, and length on the palate.

 La Confession had an awesome balance and a long, firm aftertaste.
 Another hit from highly talented Jean-Philippe Janoueix.
 95-96p.

-Troplong Mondot was very concentrated, velvety, wonderfully balanced and with great length.
+Troplong Mondot was very concentrated, velvety, wonderfully balanced, and with great length.
 Simply excellent.
 93-94p.
 Tasted twice with consistent notes.

 Figeac did the same trick – it's not that often it tastes so well when young.
 93p.
 Both wines were tasted twice with consistent notes.

-Canon and Angelus offered chewy stuff in modern style, lot of ripe fruit and tannin in splendid harmony and firm finish.
+Canon and Angelus offered chewy stuff in modern style, a lot of ripe fruit and tannin in splendid harmony and firm finish.
 Terrific stuff.
 92-93p.

-Barde Haut and Chapelle d'Ausone were pretty wines, seductive, splendidly balanced, elegant and with smooth caressing aftertaste.
+Barde Haut and Chapelle d'Ausone were pretty wines, seductive, splendidly balanced, elegant, and with smooth caressing aftertaste.
 Terrific ones.
 91-92p.

-Cap de Mourlin and La Tour du Pin showed sweet fruit, roundness, elegance and splendid structure.
+Cap de Mourlin and La Tour du Pin showed sweet fruit, roundness, elegance, and splendid structure.
 90p.

 Berliquet presented well-made wine with splendid ripe fruit and splendid balance.
 89-90p.